JamesIves/perforce-commit-discord-bot/README.md

 Once you've configured the bot, run `$ python app.py` in the terminal and the bot should begin posting the Perfoce servers commit logs to the channel.

 ![Example](assets/readme.png)

+## Disclaimer
+This project is in no way affiliated or endorsed with/by Perforce.
+Please use at your own discretion.